-The power cap function can be used to limit the maximum amount of energy that is used by the ensemble.
-If enabled, it enforces power caps for the hardware by actually throttling the processors in the system.
+The Set Power Cap function can be used to limit the maximum amount of energy used by the ensemble.
+If enabled it enforces power caps for the hardware by actually throttling the processors in the system.

-The Unified Resource Manager shows all components of an ensemble in the Set Power Cap window, as seen in Figure 11-6 on page 343.
-Because not all components that are used in a specific environment can support power capping, only those components that are marked as "enabled" can actually perform power capping functions.
+The Unified Resource Manager shows all components of an ensemble in the power cap window, as seen in Figure 11-5 on page 367.
+Because not all components used in a specific environment might support power capping, only those marked as "enabled" can actually perform power capping functions.

-A zCPC does not support power capping, as opposed to specific blades, which can be power-capped.
+A zCPC does not support power capping, as opposed to specific Blades, who can be power capped.
 When capping is enabled for a zCPC, this capping level is used as a threshold for a warning message that informs you that the zCPC went above the set cap level.
-Being under the limit of the cap level is equal to the maximum potential power value (see 11.4.2, "Query maximum potential power" on page 339).
+The under limit of the cap level is equal to the maximum potential power value (see "Query maximum potential power" on page 364).